collinbashore/IBM-Data-Science-Professional-Certificate/03 - Data Science Methodology/README.md

 This course can be applied to multiple Specializations or Professional Certificates programs.
 Completing this course will count towards your learning in any of the following programs:
 - [Introduction to IBM Data Science Specialization](https://www.coursera.org/specializations/introduction-data-science)
 - [IBM Data Science Professional Certificate](https://www.coursera.org/specializations/ibm-data-science)

+This course can be accessed by clicking on the following link: [Data Science Methodology](https://www.coursera.org/learn/data-science-methodology?specialization=ibm-data-science)